I recently had an interesting conversation with a businessman who faced a challenge in deciding between private or group Tanzania safari.

 That really strikes me most when it comes to private or group Tanzania safari.

-Look, if you feel beginning a game drive at 8 am will be fantastic to you, no one will tell you that no because they want to sleep up to 10 am!
+Look, if you feel beginning a game drive at 8 am will be fantastic to you, no one will say no because they want to sleep up to 10 am!

 You have all the decision on your own, the most important thing is you share what you feel with your safari guide.